 There are only a few companies that put importance on their big data compliance.
 What most companies do is to have IT guidelines that would govern security, privacy and data safekeeping.
 These guidelines are used for a transactional system of records.
 There are companies that also publish yearly security and privacy statements that are meant to be read by their customers and stakeholders.

 Part of data governance is to answer several related questions including the following:

 - How do your customers feel about the data that is being gathered about them, whether these data are gathered on the Internet, through social media, sensors, chips, RFID chips, loyalty cards, and other technologies?

 - Who will own and control these data?

 - What is the trade-off between privacy, security, rights, and making use of the data for innovations and other services?

 - How do you ensure data quality and interoperability?
 What curation systems should you use?

-- What is the impact of big data on the company’s current legal, regulatory and communications systems?
+- What is the impact of big data on the company’s currently legal, regulatory and communications systems?

 Review current systems for security and protection.